NYC Backyard Landscaping & Remodeling Costs

 Outdoor space runs the gamut from a simple patio to a full outdoor kitchen.
 What you can achieve at your home is going to be limited by three main factors: space available, your budget, and building codes.
 Of those three factors, codes might be the most perplexing—and least flexible.

 For the most part, building codes exist for safety and you can either comply or change the design.
 They’re not that onerous for most outdoor projects, but you might face challenges from setbacks, for example.
 That means you can’t build right up to the property line in certain cases.
-Your contractor will be invaluable in guiding you through design decisions that meet your desires and codes.
+Once you choose a NYC contractor to work with, your GC will be invaluable in guiding you through design decisions that meet your desires and codes.

 Space available and budget are easier to grasp.
 When your contractor gives you a good idea of the buildable space and rough estimates for your “must-haves” and optional features, you can get going on your plan.
 Do a deep dive and check out projects that appeal to you.
 Creating a photo montage of completed projects that get you all frothy is a fun way to design!